margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 There's so much humanity in it.
 Building bonds and rapport in ways that are unlikely.
 We share more brotherhood and things in common we realize.
-And we who are now friends with her are sisters, in the same league.
+We who are now friends are sisters, and brothers, in the same league.
 We all are part of one allegiance.
 God holds us all in angelic realms in camaraderie, harmony, and one pact.